finnair/v-validation/packages/core/README.md

 2. rules defining what, if any, additional (unnamed) properties are allowed,
 3. references to parent model(s),
 4. local (non-inheritable) properties and
-5. then validator for cross-property rules
+5. next validator for cross-property rules
-6. local then for non-inheritable mapping
+6. local next for non-inheritable mapping

 ### Named Properties